-The following discussion and analysis should be read in conjunction with our financial statements and the notes thereto included in this prospectus and the documents incorporated by reference in this prospectus.
+The following discussion and analysis should be read in conjunction with our financial statements and the notes thereto included in this prospectus.
 This discussion contains forward-looking statements reflecting our current expectations, estimates and assumptions concerning events and financial trends that may affect our future operating results or financial position.
 Actual results and the timing of events may differ materially from those contained in these forward-looking statements due to a number of factors, including those discussed in the sections entitled "Risk Factors" and "Cautionary Note Regarding Forward-Looking Statements."

 References in this "Management's Discussion and Analysis of Financial Condition and Results of Operations of FinTech" section to the "Company," "us" or "we" refer to FinTech Acquisition Corp.
 II.
-The discussion and analysis for the three and six months ended June 30, 2018 and 2017 is incorporated by reference in this prospectus from the Quarterly Report on Form 10-Q for the period ended June 30, 2018.

-FinTech is a blank check company incorporated on May 28, 2015 as a Delaware corporation formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses.
+As of June 30, 2018, we were a blank check company incorporated on May 28, 2015 as a Delaware corporation formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses (a "Business Combination").
+We intend to use cash from the proceeds of our IPO and the private placement of our Units that occurred simultaneously with the completion of the IPO (the "Private Placement"), our capital stock, debt or a combination of cash, stock and debt to effectuate our initial Business Combination.
+The Business Combination was consummated on July 26, 2018.